Age: 22 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 11 | Current Residence: Denver, Colorado

 My skiing style tends to revolve around finding anything to jump off, but I’m happy challenging myself in any terrain, from riding at the edge of control in open bowls to my never-ending quest to truly figure out moguls.

-Although I will happily hike all year to find snow, I also like exploring the trails around Fort Collins, and have started to enjoy logging some longer runs.
+Although I will happily hike all year to find snow, I also like exploring the trails around the Front Range of Colorado, and have started to enjoy logging some longer runs.
 Along with trail running, I also love throwing flies at fish and getting out to climb when I can.
 Click here for more on my running style and preferences.

 Apart from getting outside as much as possible, I also just recently graduated from Colorado State University with a degree in Product Development, and have always been a bit obsessed with product design.
 I get excited about things like ski rocker profiles, bike-frame geometries, intricate seam patterning, and, of course, chest pockets.